AuspicesAI/ScytheEx-Hackathon/README.md

 ![image](https://github.com/AuspicesAI/ScytheEx/assets/75253629/edfcdbb7-cdec-49b6-aacb-314bcc9faeda)

-## Project Overview
+## Overview

-ScytheEx is a versatile cybersecurity solution designed to monitor network traffic and analyze threats in real-time.
-It operates across various operating systems and integrates AI-driven analytics for enhanced security.
+ScytheEx is an advanced cybersecurity tool designed for real-time network traffic monitoring and threat analysis.
+Initially developed as a Linux service daemon and capable of deployment on Kubernetes bare metal, this versatile solution extends its functionality across various operating systems.

+ScytheEx integrates AI-driven analytics to detect activities post-attack, adhering to the philosophy that despite advanced protective measures like EDR or AV, malware may still execute on the system.
+The tool operates at this post-execution level to identify malicious activities and generate YARA rules, providing continuous feeds to enhance other detection tools and technologies.

 ## Task Checklist